lmarzen/qmk_firmware/keyboards/neo/neo65_trimode/readme.md

 make neo/neo65_trimode:default:flash
 ```

 ## What wireless chip is the Neo65 using?
 The Neo65 uses a WCH CH582F running a custom firmware to provide wireless
 connectivity.
-The CH582F is attached to (I think UART1 but still researching).
+I believe the CH582F is attached to (I think UART1 but still researching).

 ![WCH CH582F](documentation/wireless.jpg)

 ## What flash is the WB32FQ95 using on the Neo65?
 The WB32FQ95 on the Neo65 is using a Puya P25D80SH serial flash.

 ![Puya P25D80SH](documentation/flash.jpg)

 ## WB32FQ95 which UART is the Neo65 using?
 The WB32FQ95 supports 3 UARTS since PA2 and PA3 are used by the matrix we can